noahg/seattle-shorelines-app/README.md

 Though some street ends have been improved for public use, nearly two-thirds are in need of improvement, overgrown, or have private encroachments.

-Seattle's Department of Transportation (SDOT) has an older web map.
+Seattle's Department of Transportation (SDOT) has an older web map on their site.
 I created this one to provide a more mobile friendly version that also has better focus on the site photos.

 ## Data Sources

 The points are from a shapefile SDOT sent me via email.
 I converted it to geojson without changing or adding any data or field names.
+Site numbers (and urls) are the city's provided id.

 Geojson data file is in ```/src/data/```